CSR performance 2023

 Number of ICS audits conducted by the Group

-1,196 ICS social audits were carried out in factories involved in the production of private-label products for the Group in 2022, including 82% commissioned by Casino Group.
-The Group’s goal is for all of the facilities producing private-label products in countries at risk to be covered by a valid ICS social audit performed within the previous two years.
+1,001 ICS social audits were carried out in factories involved in the production of private-label products for the Group in 2023, including 74% commissioned by Casino Group.
+The Group’s goal is for all of the facilities producing private-label products in countries at risk to be covered by a valid ICS social audit performed within the previous two years (active plants located in high-risk countries and manufacturing own-brand products for the Group).

 Local corporate citizen